Rareplane 1/72 XP-67 'Moonbat'

 The first step is to cut out the vac parts.
 That is done by scoring around the parts and simply snapping them off the sheet.
 At this time, any openings that need to be made are done.

 If I recall, this kit had a floor and two bulkheads for the cockpit.
 It also had a vac seat.
 This seat was replaced by an Aeroclub metal version and the control stick robbed from the spares box.
 The interior was painted black to lessen the impact of lack of detail.
-I need to mention that this kit was built about 15 years ago, so there really wasn't much available in aftermarket stuff for it.
+I need to mention that this kit was built back in the 80s, so there really wasn't much available in aftermarket stuff for it.
 It was old-time modeling where a full spares box was your primary resource.

 The fuselage came in an upper and lower section, mostly because of the design of the aircraft.
 If you look at it, doing a left and right half would have been difficult.
 The fuselage went out to just beyond the engine nacelles.
 Small tabs were glued in one half to help stabilize the kit and the upper and lower sections were glued together/ Be sure to add nose weight because even a vacuform can be a tailsitter.
 Once that was done, the seams were cleaned up and made presentable.
 Next the outer wing halves were glued together.
 I used a piece of scrap plastic sheet to make a tab for the inner portions of the wing and cut slots in the fuselage to accept them.
 After the outer wings were cleaned up, they were glued to the fuselage section.
 The tabs really helped make a good, strong joint.